 The presentation lasted about an hour and they both were very excited about Reiki and the benefits it could bring to the animals and the shelter.
 Since neither of them had experienced Reiki for themselves I offered to give them each a mini Reiki session.
 It lasted about 10 minutes each and both commented on how relaxed and peaceful they felt.
 I could feel the positive flow of our meeting.

-Prior to the meeting we talked about offering Continue reading…
+Prior to the meeting we talked Continue reading…

 I volunteer weekly at Animals In Distress in Coopersburg, Pennsylvania, offering Reiki to the animals and teaching Reiki to the staff and volunteers who wish to become Reiki practitioners.
 I have been involved with AID since late 2004 when my wife and I adopted from them a beautiful Great Pyrenees.
 At the time I was quite impressed with the facility and the philosophy with which it is run.